inlg2025/inlg2025.github.io/sitedata/sponsor.md

 <b>Important Note</b>: Due to limited venue space, we encourage early commitment for Silver and Gold sponsorships as recruitment for these levels may close at any time.

-For more information about the event, see [https://2025.inlgmeeting.org](https://2025.inlgmeeting.org).
 To learn more about sponsorship opportunities and to discuss how your organization can benefit from partnering with INLG 2025, please do not hesitate to contact our Sponsorship Chair, Shreyas Sharma at **<a href="mailto:shreyas.sharma@aixplain.com">shreyas.sharma@aixplain.com</a>**.